menu

 Demographics

-The percentage of adults in Fletcher - Sterling with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.89% of adults in Fletcher - Sterling have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Fletcher - Sterling rank slightly lower than the national average.
+13.89% of adults 25 and older in Fletcher - Sterling have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 Fletcher - Sterling is a somewhat ethnically-diverse town.
 The people who call Fletcher - Sterling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fletcher - Sterling residents report their race to be White, followed by Native American.
 Important ancestries of people in Fletcher - Sterling include Irish, German, English, Scottish, and Italian.